mcorbin/wescale-demo-exoscale/README.md

 ### Terraform

 Add your Exoscale credentials in "main.tf" and run `terraform apply`.
-It will deploy the infrasteucture described in the slides.
+It will deploy the infrastructure described in the slides.

+### Kubernetes manifests

+You can use the manifest in `demo/manifests` to deploy a small application.
+You can then expose it on the internet by applying for example the Ingress NGINX manifest for Exoscale (https://kubernetes.github.io/ingress-nginx/deploy/#exoscale).
+This manifest will bootstrap a load balancer.
+The application ingress expects to receive traffic targeting the host `tuto.wescale-demo.fr`, so you can modify your `/etc/host` file in order to make `tuto.wescale-demo.fr` resolve to the IP of the load balancer created by kubernetes.

 ### Ansible/Go app